Regulation EU 2019/2088

 Our journey to Shared Value

-The element of generating growth.
+The key to generating long-term growth.

 We consider responsible investment as part of the strategy to consistently create value for our investors.